Monday, July 29, 2024

 Contemplative Tarot - Seeking Victory

-Embrace with joy the body, source of soul,
+Embrace the body with joy-- it is the source of soul.

-Surrender to events, find vision in the divine.
+Surrender to the unfolding of life, and seek vision in the divine.

 Tuesday, June 18, 2024